altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 *Jochek squeezed his hand*
 'J_D::See, back safe.'
-*She pinched his bicep, then exited the car* "J_D::Come on, lets find Ada and Dana new bodies.
+*She pinched his bicep, then exited the car* "J_D::Come on, let's find Ada and Dana new bodies.
 A&D?
 Adana?"
 'A_D::you are not shipping us!'